Cron Diff

 FAQ

-What is cron diff used for?
+What does a cron diff show?

-Is my data uploaded?
+Is my data sent anywhere?

-No. Processing runs locally in your browser.
+No. The comparison happens locally in your browser.

 Introduction